-Today I did a bit of research about porting boardgames to online multiplayer games (for a possible project? who knows ;)
+Today I did a bit of research about porting boardgames to online multiplayer games

 A standard, turn-based game has a clear set of rules.
 When porting it for example to PC, some decisions have to be made, and if the game is going to be multiplayer, those decisions become critical.

 The game mechanics can get to one of this states: